Skip to main content

 Curcumin

-Curcumin, a compound that occurs in turmeric, acts on inflammation and oxidative stress, two additional hair loss risk factors.
-Moreover, when used alongside zinc (present in Nutrafol’s supplements), it has been shown to inhibit DHT in mice.
+Curcumin acts on inflammation and oxidative stress, two other hair loss risk factors.
+When used alongside zinc (present in Nutrafol’s supplements), it has been shown to inhibit DHT in mice.

 Pea sprout extract

 In Nutrafol Postpartum, pea sprout extract takes the place of ingredients like saw palmetto and curcumin, which are unsuitable for breastfeeding mothers.
-As an oral supplement, it has demonstrated the ability to promote hair growth and reduce hair loss in human studies, so it appears to be a sensible swap.
+It’s a sensible swap, as pea sprout has shown the ability to reduce hair loss and even promote growth in human studies.

-Unfortunately, we can’t speak to Nutrafol’s dosages since they’re hidden behind proprietary blends.
-We know that something like ashwagandha is effective at doses as low as 240mg, but we can only speculate as to whether Nutrafol’s supplements deliver that much of the ingredient per dose.
+The ingredient amounts, however, are hidden behind proprietary blends.
+So, though we know that something like ashwagandha is effective at doses as low as 240mg, we can only speculate as to whether Nutrafol’s supplements deliver that much of the ingredient per dose.

-However, with regard to validating efficacy, we can also consult the scientific literature specifically on Nutrafol.
-In 2021, for example, there was a randomized, double-blind, placebo-controlled study that assessed the effects that Nutrafol Women’s Balance could have on perimenopausal, menopausal, and postmenopausal women with thinning hair, and in which the intervention group saw “significantly increased” hair counts compared to placebo.
-A similar study took place in 2024, this time using Nutrafol Women’s Vegan, wherein a “significant proportion of subjects reported improved hair quality, appearance, texture, and volume.”
-It’s true that these studies were conducted and written by researchers affiliated with Nutrafol, but their methods appear sound.
+On the other hand, to validate efficacy, we can consult clinical research that has specifically used Nutrafol.
+In 2021, for example, a randomized, double-blind, placebo-controlled study of perimenopausal, menopausal, and postmenopausal women with thinning hair found that subjects who received Nutrafol Women’s Balance saw “significantly increased” hair counts compared to placebo.
+A similar study in 2024 administered Nutrafol Women’s Vegan and found that a “significant proportion of subjects reported improved hair quality, appearance, texture, and volume.”
+It’s true that these studies were conducted and written by Nutrafol-affiliated researchers, but their methods appear sound.

 Which company has an edge in safety?

 Each company’s active ingredients pose some risk of side effects.
-For example, saw palmetto can cause headaches and is potentially unsafe for women who are pregnant or breastfeeding, while finasteride can decrease libido, cause irregular menstruation, and lead to birth defects in male babies.
-Looking at just those two sets of adverse events, you might be inclined to think Nutrafol is safer than Hers.
+Saw palmetto, for example, can cause headaches and is potentially unsafe for women who are pregnant or breastfeeding, while finasteride can decrease libido, cause depression, promote irregular menstruation, and lead to birth defects in male babies.
+Looking at just these two sets of adverse events, you might be inclined to think Nutrafol is safer than Hers.

 Nutrafol vs. Hers for cost

 If low cost is a priority, then Hers is the one you want.
-As of this writing, the company offers five prescription-strength treatments for hair loss, each at a more affordable long-term cost than a comparable Nutrafol alternative:
+In 2026, the company offers five prescription-strength treatments for hair loss, each at a more affordable long-term cost than a comparable Nutrafol alternative:

 Which company has better website UX?

-If you count yourself among the latter camp, then you may find Nutrafol to be the better option.
-While its website is far from being intuitively designed, it’s heaps more user-friendly than the over-busy, over-the-top situation at Hers.
+People in the latter camp may find Nutrafol to be the better option.
+While its website design is far from intuitive, it’s a little more user-friendly than the situation at Hers.

 The greatest design flaw on the Nutrafol site lies in placing content below the fold.
-The term “below the fold” refers to information that has been positioned lower than the reader’s immediate view.
+The term below the fold refers to information that has been positioned lower than the reader’s immediate view.
 It originates from print newspapers, on which the bottom half of the front page matter wouldn’t be visible to customers browsing a newsstand.
-The idea is that you want to keep the most important content above the fold.
+The idea is to keep the most important content above the fold.
 With that in mind, examine this screenshot of Nutrafol’s Product dropdown menu:

 Nutrafol Dropdown Menu